cateatingpancakes/circles/README.md

 Iteration: 5/10, cost = 0.180959337731782
 ```
 The high cost suggests that, no matter how much we run the gradient descent, there will be overlaps, so we are likely not to have any solutions for 13 circles.
+## 2 dimensions
+Here are some solutions with drawings for the simpler case `DIMENSION=2`.

 ![5 circles](https://github.com/cateatingpancakes/circles/blob/main/outputs/5circles.png)
 This solution had 5 circles, and there seems to be space left over, so we should try more circles.